-Informatica Identity Resolution Operations Guide 10.0.0 December 2015
+Informatica Identity Resolution Operations Guide 10.1 June 2018

-© Copyright Informatica LLC 1993, 2018
+© Copyright Informatica LLC 1999, 2018

-This software and documentation contain proprietary information of Informatica LLC and are provided under a license agreement containing restrictions on use and disclosure and are also protected by copyright law.
-Reverse engineering of the software is prohibited.
+This software and documentation are provided only under a separate license agreement containing restrictions on use and disclosure.
 No part of this document may be reproduced or transmitted in any form, by any means (electronic, photocopying, recording or otherwise) without prior consent of Informatica LLC.
-This Software may be protected by U.S. and/or international Patents and other Patents Pending.